-The main three components of cannabis plants which provide you with the benefits of the entourage effect are phytocannabinoids, terpenes, and flavonoids.
+The main three components of cannabis plants which are throught to provide you with the benefits of the entourage effect are phytocannabinoids, terpenes, and flavonoids.

 So what are flavonoids in cannabis and why are they important?

 Flavonoids are compounds in plants which give plants their pigmentation (color), filter out UV rays, attract pollinators, and prevent plant diseases.
 There are about 20 flavonoids in cannabis.

 Flavonoids are important because they have shown to have beneficial effects such as: anti-inflammatory, antioxidant, anti-fungal, anti-bacterial, anti-cancer, and anti-allergic activity.